 How Do Different Types of Water Affect Plant Growth?

 Summer is just about here, which means it’s gardening time!
 For those who have a green thumb, it’s important to make sure you properly care for your plants.
-Plants need water to grow, but did you know that you can boost your plants’ growth by using different types of water like antioxidant water?
+Plants need water to grow, but did you know that you can boost your plants’ growth by using different types of water like hydrogen water?

 In order to grow, every plant needs air, nutrients, sun, and — of course — water.
 While most of us may water our houseplants and gardens with water straight from the tap or hose, the type of water you use to care for your plants could affect their growth.
 If you want thriving houseplants or a lush garden, it may be time to change the type of water you use.